DeepakkumarGupta/user-management-system/README.md

-This is a simple user management system using mern stack
+This is a simple user management system using ejs